4.7.1 Doctoral Degrees, University Oral Examinations & Committees: Policy

 At the conclusion of the examination, the chair tallies the votes of the members and records the results of the examination on the University Oral Examination form.
 Within five days of the examination, this form must be returned to the degree program graduate studies administrator who records the results.

 Any violation of university policy or procedures should be reported by the chair to the school dean’s office for review.

-If a university oral examination committee votes to fail a student, the committee should remain convened to formulate a recommendation for the department.
+If a university oral examination committee votes to fail a student, the committee should remain convened to formulate a recommendation for the degree program.
 The committee may recommend the length of time that should intervene before the student retakes the examination and conditions to be met before it may be retaken.

 If the committee votes to fail a student, the committee chair sends within five days a written evaluation of the candidate’s performance to the degree program and the student.
 Copies of the University Oral Examination form and this evaluation should also be sent to the school dean.
 Within 30 days and after review of the examining committee’s evaluation and recommendation, the chair of the student’s degree program must send the student a written statement indicating the final action of the degree program.